Minsara Kanna

 Minsara Kanna is a 1999 Indian Tamil-language romantic comedy film directed by K. S. Ravikumar.
-The film stars Vijay, Khushbu, Rambha and Monica Castelino, with Manivannan, Mansoor Ali Khan, R. Sundarrajan, Karan and Kovai Sarala in supporting roles.
-The story is about how Vijay enters Khushbu's house and developing his romance towards Castelino, Khushbu's sister.
+The film stars Vijay, Khushbu, Rambha and Monica.
+Manivannan, Karan, R. Sundarrajan and Mansoor Ali Khan play supporting roles.
+The story is about how Kasi (Vijay) gets employed in Indira Devi's (Khushbu) house and develops romance towards Ishwarya (Monica), Indira Devi's sister.

-Minsara Kanna was shot mostly Ooty, Austria, Germany, and Switzerland.
+Minsara Kanna was shot mostly in Ooty, Austria, Germany, and Switzerland.
 The film has music composed by Deva and cinematography by Ashok Rajan.
-It was released on 9 September 1999.
-Movie was a flop. but won the Tamil Nadu State Film Award for Best Audiographer.
+It was released on 9 September 1999 and failed at the Tamil Nadu box office but won the Tamil Nadu State Film Award for Best Audiographer.